 Enjoy $ 10 Discount and Buy AnyTrans for iOS Now > (“60 Days Money Back” and “Lifetime Free Upgrade” Guarantee)

 As you can see, although you can get 4 or more ways to transfer photos from iPhone to computer, only AnyTrans for iOS supports transferring all the kinds of photo albums, and export photos in well-organized by photo categories.
-No matter what device you are working with, like iPhone 4s/5s/6/6s/7, or the latest iPhone 8 and iPhone X; no matter what operating system your computer running with, Windows 7/8/10, or Windows XP/Vista.
+No matter what device you are working with, like iPhone 4s/5s/6/6s/7, or the latest iPhone 8 and iPhone X/XR/XS (Max); no matter what operating system your computer running with, Windows 7/8/10, or Windows XP/Vista.
 Anyway, AnyTrans for iOS is the best tool to backup iPhone photos to computer.

-Except copying photos from iPhone to computer, AnyTrans for iOS also supports transferring other iOS contents, like Contacts, Messages, Videos, Notes, Voice Mails, Music, etc. Now Download AnyTrans for iOS to Try It For Free >
+besides copying photos from iPhone to computer, AnyTrans for iOS also supports transferring other iOS contents, like Contacts, Messages, Videos, Notes, Voice Mails, Music, etc. Now Download AnyTrans for iOS to Try It For Free >

 More iPhone Photos Related Articles You May Like: